Md-towhidul-Islam-871/Md-towhidul-Islam-871/README.md

 ## It'z Towhid😄

 From Bangaldesh...It'z Towhid.
-All my thinking are pending for the new journey.
+All my thinking are pending for the new journey. <br>
 I believe in- "To learn something new is to lose something (Time, Friend, Girlfriend, Self leisure time)".
 But I've strong faith in my almighty.

 Skills: PYTHON/ HTML / CSS / WordPress Website Build